-Where employees are present in the workplace, care should be taken to remain vigilant for any worsening conditions and cancelled/amended travel services throughout the day.
+Where employees are present in the workplace, care should be taken to remain vigilant for any worsening conditions and cancelled/amended travel services.
 Consideration should also be given to how long it will take employees to commute to and from work safely.